-If you have already successfully applied for 30 hours free childcare but are not able to find the 11 digit code to give to your childcare provider, please see our parent guide in the Downloads section of how to find this.
+If you have already successfully applied for 30 hours funded childcare but are not able to find the 11 digit code to give to your childcare provider, please see our parent guide in the Downloads section of how to find this.

 Reconfirm your eligibility

-If you claim up to 30 hours of free childcare and/or Tax-Free Childcare this term, you must reconfirm your eligibility.
+If you claim up to 30 hours of funded childcare and/or Tax-Free Childcare this term, you must reconfirm your eligibility.
 You must do this even if your child hasn't started their 30 hours place.
 You must reconfirm your eligibility every 3 months from the date you first applied or you are at risk of losing your funded childcare.